Roblox/creator-docs/content/en-us/education/battle-royale-series/cleanup-and-reset.md

 At this point, you're unable to see the messages, try one of the following below.

 - If your end status message is "Error Found", none of the conditions were successful.
 Check the code in `MatchManager.getEndStatus()` against the code samples.
-- If the end status doesn't display, check that `wait(gameSettings.transitionTime)` is after sending the message to displayManager.
+- If the end status doesn't display, check that `task.wait(gameSettings.transitionTime)` is after sending the message to displayManager.

 ## Starting New Matches